Dead (musician): Aftermath and legacy

 Euronymous used Dead's suicide to foster Mayhem's "evil" image and claimed Dead had killed himself because black metal had become "trendy" and commercialized.
 Necrobutcher speculated that taking the pictures and forcing others to see them was a way for Euronymous to cope with the shock of seeing his friend's body.
 After Hellhammer developed the photos, Euronymous initially promised to destroy them but ultimately did not.
 He stored them in an envelope at his record shop and sent one to the owner of Warmaster Records, which resulted in its use as cover art for the bootleg live album The Dawn of the Black Hearts (1995).
 The cover of Mayhem's Live in Leipzig contains part of Dead's suicide note: Jag är inte en människa.
 Det här är bara en dröm, och snart vaknar jag.
-(Roughly translated: I am not a human being.
+(I am not a human being.
 This is just a dream, and soon I will wake.)
-Necrobutcher was deeply disturbed by Euronymous' actions and behavior following Dead's death, and is quoted saying "I might punch you in the face if you wear [the photo of Dead's corpse] on a T-shirt."
+While the cover image of The Dawn of the Black Hearts was shot by Euronymous, he had already been murdered by the time it was released, and being an unauthorized release, the remaining Mayhem members completely loathed its existence and distribution.
+Bassist, Necrobutcher was deeply disturbed by Euronymous' actions and behavior following Dead's death, and is quoted saying "I might punch you in the face if you wear [the photo of Dead's corpse] on a T-shirt."
+The record was officially reissued in 2017 under the name Live in Sarpsborg, using a photo of Necrobutcher as a new cover.

 In time, rumors spread that Euronymous had made a stew with bits of Dead's brain and had made necklaces with bits of his skull.
 The band later denied the former rumor, but confirmed that the latter was true.
 Moreover, Euronymous claimed to have given these necklaces to musicians he deemed worthy, which was confirmed by several other members of the scene, like Faust, Håkansson and Metalion.

 Necrobutcher noted that "people became more aware of the black metal scene after Dead had shot himself ...
 I think it was Dead's suicide that really changed the scene".